 Plane crash into Maryland transmission tower leaves passengers stranded in the air

-A small plane crashed into a transmission tower in Maryland on Sunday evening, leaving passengers stranded for hours while suspended almost a 100 feet in the air.
-The collision, which happened about 40 miles southwest of Baltimore, forced power outages throughout Montgomery County.
+A small plane crashed into a transmission tower in Maryland on Sunday evening, leaving passengers stranded for hours while suspended almost 100 feet in the air.
+The collision, which happened about 40 miles southwest of Baltimore and 15 miles outside of Washington, D.C., forced power outages throughout Montgomery County.

 "The powerlines are still energized, so we're waiting for the power company to shut it down," Piringer told NPR.
 "Then we'll be able to get them out of there."